 And if you want to take one simple step toward a little more privacy beyond just tweaking settings, using a VPN is one of the easier places to start.
 If you want to go deeper, our VPN 101 guide covers what it does and how it can help improve your privacy online.

-Your phone isn’t a spy in your pocket.
+Your phone isn’t a spy in your pocket constantly recording everything you say.
 It’s something more ordinary and more powerful: a very good observer.
 And once you know what it’s really watching, you get to decide how much you want to show it.

 Explore more Online Security guides for related tips, tools, and reviews.